 Litre Meter specialise in the design, manufacture and supply of flowmeters; most of these are supplied to the Oil & Gas industry.
-The VFF rotary piston positive displacement is mostly used for chemical injection where it's range of unique features make it the most wanted chemical injection meter in the world.
-Listed below are all the flow meters within our range that are suitable for all offshore, onshore, topsides and subsea applications:
+The VFF rotary piston positive displacement is mostly used (for 30 years) for chemical injection where it's range of unique features make it the most wanted chemical injection meter in the world.
+Listed below are all the flow meters within our range essential for all offshore, onshore, topsides and subsea applications:

 Positive displacement flowmeters, also known as PD meters, measure volumes of fluid flowing through by counting repeatedly the filling and discharging of known fixed volumes.
 A typical positive displacement flowmeter comprises a chamber that obstructs the flow.
 Inside the chamber, a rotating/reciprocating mechanical unit is placed to create fixed-volume discrete parcels from the passing fluid.
 In the VFF the rotor is basically a disc shape with an annular groove on its underside capable of holding and transporting flow from the chamber inlet to the outlet i.e. a rotary piston.
 The units are manufactured in 316 stainless steel or titanium.
 They can measure pulsing flows.
 Suitable for a wide range of process liquids.
 0.01 to 33,000 l/hr. +/-0.5% accuracy, +/-0.25% repeatability.
 Pressures up to 4000 bar.